Miracle Girls

-Miracle Girls (ミラクル★ガールズ, Mirakuru Gāruzu) is a Japanese manga written and illustrated by Nami Akimoto, with the first book being released on July 6, 1991.
-It was Akimoto's third (and most prolific) work, during her career as a manga creator.
-It was a commercial hit and would see the creation of 12 more manga books.
-The manga is about two twins with opposite interests and talents, but combined ESP abilities (telepathy and teleportation) when they linked their pinkies together.
+Miracle Girls (ミラクル★ガールズ, Mirakuru Gāruzu) is a Japanese manga written and illustrated by Nami Akimoto, with the first volume being released on July 6, 1991.
+It was Akimoto's third work, and her longest running.
+It was a commercial hit and would see the creation of 12 more volumes.
+The manga is about two twins with opposite interests and talents, the athletic tomboy Tomomi and the intellectual girly girl Mikage, who have combined ESP abilities (telepathy and teleportation) when they link their pinky fingers together.
+Their boyfriends Hideaki and Yuuya feature prominently, as well as their teacher Shinichirou, a paranormal investigator obsessed with the twins' psychic powers.

 It falls under the Magical girl genre, and has some comedic elements.
 It was adapted into an anime series by Japan Taps in 1993, starting in January and finishing in December of that year.
 Tokyopop licensed the manga for English release in North America in the year 2000.
-This is not to be confused with Miracle Girl Limit-chan (an anime about a cyborg, made in 1973) or Miracle Girls Festival (a Japanese exclusive rhythm game for the PlayStation Vita, made in 2015).
-It is sometimes referred to as its Italian name of È un po magia per Terry e Maggie (or Terry e Maggie for short) to differentiate itself by its fans.